 Dragon Age: Origins debuted in 2009, Dragon Age II debuted in 2011 and Dragon Age: Inquisition debuted in 2014.
-The developers are making fans wait a little longer between each successive Dragon Age game, and the upcoming Dragon Age 4 is no exception.
-Five years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.
+The developers are making fans wait a little longer between each successive Dragon Age game, and the upcoming Dragon Age: Dreadwolf is no exception.
+Eight years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.

-Still, we do know a few things about Dragon Age 4: a basic premise, a suspected villain and even a potential title.
+We also know a few things about Dragon Age: Dreadwolf, including a basic premise and suspected villain.
 Information beyond that, however, is largely speculative and uncertain — owing, perhaps, to a tumultuous development history.
-Here's everything we know about Dragon Age 4 so far.
+Here's everything we know about Dragon Age: Dreadwolf so far.

-At The Game Awards 2018 in December, BioWare showed off a very short teaser trailer for Dragon Age 4.
+At The Game Awards 2018, BioWare showed off a very short teaser trailer for Dragon Age: Dreadwolf.
 You can watch it here: